 Other people avoid gluten because of gluten intolerance.
 Gluten intolerance mimics symptoms of celiac disease without the immune response.

-However, eating gluten-free often may cause you to eat more whole, unprocessed foods such as fruits, vegetables, legumes and lean meats.
+Eating gluten-free often may cause you to eat more whole foods such as fruits, vegetables, legumes, and lean meats.
 These diet changes are often healthier and lower in calories.